MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2021-05-01-Azure-infrastructure-as-code.md

 Cloud computing has a low barrier of entry.
 It is generally very easy to deploy resources through a web based portal and this can be a quick way to experiment and get started.
 However cloud infrastructure can also become complex very quickly and so managing your resources via automation is a must.
 Infrastructure as Code (IaC) is the concept of declaring your infrastructure as one or more configuration templates and then having your cloud provider execute those templates via its API in order to deploy and configure your resources to align with your declaration.
 Used well, infrastructure templates ensure consistency, repeatability and enable version control.

-In Azure there are several different tools you can choose for implmenting Infrastructure as Code.
+In Azure there are several different tools you can choose for implementing Infrastructure as Code.
 We detail four of these below, two of which are well established and two are new / in Beta.

 ## ARM Templates

 The native approach to Infrastructure as Code in Azure is to use [ARM (Azure Resource Manager) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
 ARM templates are authored in JSON (JavaScript Object Notation), which is a common data format for storing objects.
 ARM templates have a schema which includes the following sections:

 - Parameters - Used to provide environment specific values at deployment time.
-By using paramemters you can have one template generate multiple environments (e.g: test, staging, prod)
+By using parameters you can have one template generate multiple environments (e.g: test, staging, prod)
 - Variables - Define values that you reuse in your template, so that you are controlling their value in a single location.
 - User-defined functions - Create functions to simplify operations in your template (e.g to create or transform a specific input value).
 - Resources - Define the Azure resources that the template should deploy and their configuration settings.